-We think self-represented parties could benefit from an online interactive “serious game” simulating aspects of an actual legal proceeding.
+Back in 2014, we thought self-represented parties could benefit from an online interactive “serious game” simulating aspects of an actual legal proceeding.
 Self-represented parties “are asking for practical tools and skills that they can apply in practice” (Macfarlane, 2013).
 Games have proven to make a positive impact on cognition and behavior because they are experiential learning environments that allow users, through trial and retrial, to attain the necessary (virtual) experience that will help guide future action in reality.

-Our idea is twofold:
+Our idea was twofold: